unitaryfund/mitiq/docs/source/examples/quantum_simulation_1d_ising.md

 ---

- # CDR, ZNE, and VNCDR: 1-D Transverse-Longitudinal Ising model
+ # Using ZNE and learning-based methods to mitigate the 1D transverse-longitudinal Ising model